nest/nest-simulator/topology/doc/source/Topology_UserManual.md

     functions.
 Please see Ch.
 [4](#sec:inspection){reference-type="ref"
     reference="sec:inspection"} for an overview.

--   All nest.topology functions now require lists of GIDs as input, not
+-   All nest.topology functions now require lists of node IDs as input, not
-    \"naked\" GIDs
+    \"naked\" node IDs

 -   There are a number of new functions in nest.topology, I tried to write good doc strings for them